hashicorp/terraform/website/guides/terraform-integration-program.html.md

 ### 3. Apply

-Vendors should now connect with HashiCorp Alliances to onboard your integration to the HashiCorp technology ecosystem or apply to become a technology partner through [this form](https://www.hashicorp.com/ecosystem/become-a-partner/#technology).
+After your provider is published, connect with HashiCorp Alliances to onboard your integration to the HashiCorp technology ecosystem or [apply to become a technology partner](https://www.hashicorp.com/ecosystem/become-a-partner/#technology).

 ### 4. Verify